By Alex Rodino — Founder, Alexander Rodino Collective | Serving Savannah & Coastal Georgia

 Capital Gains Tax When Selling Your Family Home

 ARC is a real estate brokerage, not a CPA or tax attorney.
-The information below is general.
-Confirm specifics with a licensed tax professional.
+The information below is general guidance — confirm specifics with a licensed tax professional.

 Section 121 Primary-Residence Exclusion

-The Section 121 primary-residence exclusion is the core tax concept for long-time homeowners.
-IRS Publication 523 says homeowners who qualify may exclude up to $250,000 of gain, or up to $500,000 if married filing jointly, when selling a main home.
-The IRS ownership and use test generally requires owning and using the home as your main home for at least two years during the five-year period ending on the sale date.
-(IRS)
+The Section 121 primary-residence exclusion is the core federal tax concept for long-time homeowners.
+According to IRS Publication 523, homeowners who qualify may exclude up to $250,000 of gain, or up to $500,000 if married filing jointly, when selling a main home.
+The IRS’s ownership and use test generally requires owning and using the home as your main residence for at least two of the five years ending on the sale date.

 Step-Up in Basis for Surviving Spouses

 If one spouse has passed away, basis can become more complex.
-Some homeowners may receive a step-up in basis for part or all of the property depending on ownership, timing, state law, and estate facts.
+Some homeowners may receive a step-up in basis on part or all of the property depending on ownership form, timing, state law, and estate facts.
 This is a CPA question, not a guess.

 When Long-Time Owners Need to Run the Math